(Mileage Below is Round Trip. Altitude and Mileage are Approximate)

 Burnt Peak is located in the La Madre Mountains Wilderness of Nevada just a mile or two from La Madre Mountain.
 The summit is about 7,900ft, similar to the summits of La Madre Mountain and El Padre Mountain.
-All three mountains make up the section of the Keystone Thrust at the rear (North end) of Red Rock National Park and Calico Basin in Nevada.
-From the summit of Burnt Peak there are spectacular views of Red Rock Park, Calico Basin, Damsel Peak, Bridge Mountain, Juniper Peak, Rainbow Mountain, Mt.
+All three mountains make up the section of the Keystone Thrust at the rear (North end) of Red Rock Canyon National Conservation Area and Calico Basin in Nevada.
+From the summit of Burnt Peak there are spectacular views of Red Rock Canyon National Conservation Area, Calico Basin, Damsel Peak, Bridge Mountain, Juniper Peak, Rainbow Mountain, Mt.
 Wilson, Gass Peak, the Sheep Range, the Mt.
 Charleston Wilderness, Frenchman Mountain, Lake Mead National Recreation Area and, of course, La Madre Mountain and most of the Las Vegas Valley.
 The 6,200ft Turtlehead Peak summit is nearly 2000ft directly below and a little to the South.
 There are many more landmarks visible but to name them all would be to name most of the landmarks in Southern Nevada!

 La Madre Mountain: 8154ft

 Burnt Peak: 7900ft